 Your collected stem cells will be taken to a special laboratory where they will be modified, or manufactured and processed.
-This process can take many weeks after stem cell collection.
+This process can take many weeks after your stem cells are collected.

-The process differs based on the type of gene therapy approach.
+The process differs based on the type of gene therapy approach